TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## Preparation

 Let's not waste any time.
 While the target machine is booting, I make a new basic CTF note file on ObsidianMD (My current note taking tool).
-Any text editor can do.
+Any text editor will do.
 Just prepare yourself a quick way of noting stuff.

 After that, I make on my local machine a "`Brute-It`" and a "`nmap`" sub-folder where I will be saving room related files and the `nmap` scan results.